IAN HINCHLIFFE ARCHIVE COMES TO QUEEN MARY UNIVERSITY OF LONDON

 The collection, primarily comprising of promotional posters, programmes and photographs of his performances, provides insight into what would otherwise be a largely ephemeral art form.
 It also contains a small number of annotated ‘scripts’ of his pieces, and pages from his notebooks, a combination of coloured sketches and notes, which give a window into Hinchliffe’s creative processes.
 It also includes a collection of his illustrated fishing diaries– his techniques as an artist repurposed to record his devotion to fishing.

 The Ian Hinchliffe collection is the first in a series of archives that Queen Mary is acquiring in relation to the history of performance art in the UK.
-It was acquired with the collaboration of Dr. Dominic Johnson (QMUL Drama) and the Live Art Development Agency.
+It was acquired from Beaconsfield with the collaboration of Dr. Dominic Johnson (QMUL Drama) and the Live Art Development Agency.

 Craig, Sandy, ‘Dreams and Deconstructions: alternative theatre in Britain’ (Oxford: Amber Lane Press, 1980)